 - The effects of immigration on British employment and productivity.

 Financial Economics Dissertation Topics

-The following are the examples of dissertation topics on ‘Financial Economics’:
+The following are examples of dissertation topics on ‘Financial Economics’:

-• Does CAPM apply to stocks listed on the FTSE 100?
+- Does CAPM measure the risk of stocks listed on the FTSE 100?

-• The financial structure of British firms: A comparison with European Union
+- The financial structure of British firms: A comparison with the European Union.

 - Financial markets and financial intermediation in the UK.